-Although we have tested the new code as thoroughly as possible, you may encounter an edge case that we couldn't anticipate.
-If you do, please let us know by opening a ticket.
-Please include AdBlock's debugging information and the URL of the broken page, copied from the Chrome address bar.
+Experiencing other issues on Twitch?
+Although we have tested the code we use to block ads on Twitch as thoroughly as possible, you may encounter an edge case that we couldn't anticipate.
+While we do expect the occasional Twitch ad to get through, you shouldn’t be bombarded with Twitch ads, and your Twitch player should work without any major issues.
+If you do experience issues with Twitch beyond simply seeing the occasional ad, please let us know by opening a ticket.
+Please include AdBlock's debugging information to help us troubleshoot.

 For a while it was possible to watch Twitch video ad-free by connecting your Twitch account to an Amazon Prime account, creating a "Twitch Prime" account.
 However, in late August 2018, Twitch Prime users learned they will no longer be exempt from ads after their current subscription ends, according to this article in TechCrunch.
 In its blog post explaining the change, Twitch said:

 "Twitch Prime members with monthly subscriptions will continue to get ad-free viewing until October 15.
 If you already have an annual subscription, or if you upgrade to an annual subscription before September 14, you will continue with ad-free viewing until your next renewal date."

 So are there any options left to watch Twitch without ads?
 Again from the Twitch blog:

 "An ad-free viewing experience is still possible!
 All Twitch viewers can get ad-free viewing across all channels by subscribing to Twitch Turbo (read about Turbo right here).
 Additionally, Twitch Prime subscribers can still get channel-specific ad-free viewing as part of Prime by using your monthly subscription token on a channel that has ad-free viewing for subscribers turned on."